 Currently there are two crypto competitors in the space.
-The number is quite small if we consider that there are more than 10,000 tokens and related projects on Coingecko at the moment we are writing.
+The number is quite small if we consider that there are more than 10,000 tokens and related projects on Coingecko at the time of writing.

 The two main competitors are Sablier and Superfluid.